justinlaicy926/justinlaicy926.github.io/_posts/2022-04-26-Scraping-IMDB-for-the-Second-Best-TV-Show-Ever.md

+This is a fairly extreme distribution, with most shows having little resemblence.
 Again, this shows how special *The Wire* really is.
 No movie or TV ever comes close to its execellence.

 ```python